pruan-rht/openshift-aws-ipfailover/README.md

-# origin-cloud-ipfailover
+# openshift-aws-ipfailover
-Add support for ipfailover for cloud-provider.
+On OpenShift Container Platform, add support for ipfailover on AWS cloud-provider.

 # How it works
 Using the aws-cli / azure-cli to move an elastic-ip from one VM to the other VM instance.